 The “heat network” is created by linking multiple properties to a communal shared ground loop array, designed to deliver an efficient, reliable and durable source of heat for the life of the property.

-Crucially, this approach is recognised by the Department for Business, Energy & Industrial Strategy (BEIS) and Ofgem as meeting the definitions of ‘district heating’, meaning both new build and retrofit installations are able to access generous payments for 20 years through the Non Domestic RHI.
+The Department for Business, Energy & Industrial Strategy (BEIS) and Ofgem have confirmed Kensa’s micro heat network meets the definitions of ‘district heating’, meaning both new build and retrofit installations are able to access generous payments for 20 years through the Non Domestic RHI.
 Systems replacing electric heating in existing housing stock are also able to tap into capital subsidy support through the Energy Company Obligation (ECO).

 With no need for a plant room, Kensa’s micro district heat network solution also overcomes the drawbacks of traditional “central plant” district heating systems.
 Efficiency is not compromised by heat loss in the distribution pipework and there is no need to meter and apportion energy bills between dwellings, thus avoiding the need to comply with Heat Network (Metering & Billing) Regulations 2014.